Nvidia AI developer conference kicks off with new chips in focus

 Huang is expected to announce the next generation of AI processors designed by the company.
 The forthcoming B100 chip is expected to include significant improvements over its predecessor, the H100.

-The Santa Clara, California, company is holding GTC in person this year for the first time since 2019.
-It expects roughly 16,000 people to attend, about double the last in-person event.
+Nvidia said earlier this year its software and services business had reached an annual run rate of $1 billion by the end of the company's last fiscal year.

-Huang's keynote address is set to take place at a Silicon Valley hockey arena at 1:00 p.m.
-(2000 GMT), the largest venue the company has secured for such an event.
+The company is holding GTC in person for the first time since 2019.
+It expects roughly 16,000 people to attend, about double its last in-person event.

-(Reporting by Max A. Cherney and Stephen Nellis in San Francisco; Editing by Tom Hogue)
+(Reporting by Max A. Cherney and Stephen Nellis in San Francisco; additional reporting by Noel Randewich; Editing by Tom Hogue and Bill Berkrot)